ccostoso/subjunctly/readme.md

 In addition, data was collected from entries on Laura K. Lawless's website using Cheerio.

 # Where can I find the app deployed?
 Due to a request from Laura K. Lawless, this app is not deployed on Heroku.
-However, you can install it on your own computer Terminal (Mac OS X or Linux) or using Git Bash (Windows 10) with the following command:
+However, you can install it on your own computer Terminal (Mac OS X or Linux) or using Git Bash (Windows 10).
+Please note that the app requires [PostgreSQL](http://postgresql.org/) and [Node.js](https://nodejs.org/) installed on your computer.

+You can install the app by using:

 ```bash
 git clone https://github.com/ccostoso/PERN-Subjunctivisor.git